 A Soldier's Story: Master Sergeant Raul Perez "Roy" Benavidez

-Master Sergeant Roy Benavidez enlisted in the Texas Army National Guard in 1952, converting to active U.S. Army in 1955, completing Airborne and Special Forces (Green Beret) training at Fort Bragg.
+Master Sergeant Roy Benavidez enlisted in the Texas Army National Guard in 1952, converting to active US Army in 1955, completing Airborne and Special Forces (Green Beret) training at Fort Bragg.

-Master Sergeant Roy Benavidez deployed to the Vietnam War first in 1965 as an advisor to the Army of the Republic of Vietnam.
+Master Sergeant Roy Benavidez was deployed to the Vietnam War in 1965 as an advisor to the Army of the Republic of Vietnam.
 During that tour, he stepped on a landmine and was told he would never walk again.
 He spent a year in the hospital, training at night, in secret, until he walked out of the hospital and returned to active duty.
 Master Sergeant Roy Benavidez was redeployed to the Vietnam War in January 1968.

 Master Sergeant Roy Benavidez spent another year in the hospital recovering before returning to active duty.